aksommerville/opener/README.md

 I'm thinking Zelda-style adventure, with 1-bit graphics (coloring per tile at compositing).
 I've already made the bare-minimum 1-bit renderer and square-only synth for Shovel, and want to try using those.
 LowRez doesn't have a size limit, but it would amuse me to stay under 16 kB for the web package (`64*64*4`, the size of LowRez's framebuffer limit).
+UPDATE: I blasted past 16 kB already, and really who cares.

 ## Building

- - Tweak `config.mk` to suit your environment, see comments there.
+ - Tweak `local/config.mk` to suit your environment, see comments there.
  - Linux: You'll need PulseAudio and xegl (you probably already have them).
- - Web: No tools necessary to build, but you'll need npm `http-server` to run it.
+ - Web: No tools necessary to build*, but you'll need npm `http-server` to run it.
 Can't run over file protocol.
+ - [*] except a wasm-capable `clang`, that's not negotiable!
  - `make run` for native or `make serve` for web, or just `make` to build everything.

 ## Agenda